-As required by UKRI, authors may retain the right to distribute their accepted manuscript (AM) via an institutional and/or subject repository (e.g., Europe PubMed Central) under a Creative Commons Attribution 4.0 International (CC BY 4.0) license, to be made available no later than the date of first online publication.
+As required by UKRI, authors may retain the right to distribute their accepted manuscript (AM) via an institutional and/or subject repository (e.g., Europe PubMed Central) under a Creative Commons Attribution 4.0 International (CC BY 4.0) license, to be made available for release no later than the date of first online publication.

 By following either of the UKRI Policy’s Route 1 or Route 2 options listed below, authors funded by UKRI will be fully compliant while continuing to publish in the IEEE publication of their choice: